-- A new Best Practice Guide to help enable care home managers and staff develop a relationship-centred approach.
+- Distributed 469 ‘Making a Difference’ Best Practice Guides to support care home managers and staff to develop a more relationship-centred approach.

-- A series of innovative projects that connect communities with care homes.
+- Run a series of innovative projects that connect communities with care homes.

 I recommend Alive to all of the care groups I work with.
 Their outstanding services are embedding meaningful activity into day-to-day life at care settings across the country - building the confidence and skills of staff and leading to improved CQC ratings.
 Alive are leading the way in person-centred activity.
 Prof Martin Green OBE, Chief Executive Care England

 One lady was in tears as her husband had never joined in any activities before, but today he did.
 He even made the point of coming over to me to thank me.
 This, she said, was a ‘serious breakthrough’ Dementia Hub Tangmere.